 You might need to bundle up if balmy Charleston weather isn’t in the forecast.
-This open-air market dates to 1804 and offers plenty of unique, handcrafted gifts, like the highly coveted sweet grass baskets.
+This open-air market dates to 1804 and offers plenty of epic, handcrafted gifts, like the highly coveted sweet grass baskets.
 Not to mention you’ll be doing Charleston artisans a favor by shopping local—look for the Certified Authentic Handmade in Charleston seal.

 Bring your walking shoes—you’re going to need them!
 Coastal Grand Mall provides plenty of variety to make your Christmas shopping a one-day excursion.
 There’s food, shops, a movie theatre, and even a recreation area for the kids.
 Once you’ve strolled the massive indoor perimeter, don’t forget to check out their outside annex.

 This charming little seaside shopping area has “beach life” written all over it.
-There are 22 unique shops offering clothing, shoes, jewelry, and handmade gifts, and other fineries.
+There are 22 tremendous shops offering clothing, shoes, jewelry, and handmade gifts, and other fineries.
 Tucked right off the main highway, it’s bound to be less crowded and less hurried than any mall or superstore.

 Sophistication?
 Check.
 Scenery?
 Check.
-Unique selection of shops?
+Thrilling selection of shops?
 Check.
-When it comes to holiday shopping, The Shops at Belmond Charleston Place turns the season’s biggest stress into the season’s greatest experience.
+When it comes to holiday shopping, The Shops at Charleston Place turns the season’s biggest stress into the season’s greatest experience.
 You’ll discover fun, eclectic stores, like the Art of Shaving, and familiar names, like Tommy Bahama and Godiva.
 In addition, they have an entire Christmas miniature village on display, complete with a train designed and built in South Carolina.

 Thanks to revitalization efforts, downtown Sumter has become quite the small business shopping destination.
 You’ll find a fun clothier for boys and men, specialty gift stores, a vintage music store, women’s clothing shops, and plenty more to fulfill your family’s wish list.